Mangisi Zitha: Business career

-In July 2001, Zitha was arrested at Sun City during a sting operation; he had allegedly tried to purchase 1.5 kilograms of unrefined platinum dust from undercover police officers, using R65,000 in R20 notes.
+In July 2001, Zitha was arrested in Sun City during a sting operation; he had allegedly tried to purchase 1.5 kilograms of unrefined platinum dust from undercover police officers, using R65,000 in R20 notes.
 He accused the police of unconstitutional entrapment, saying that the deal had been set up over two months of harassment by the officers and that he was "cunningly lured... into committing an offence I would otherwise never have considered".
-He said that the officers had assured him that the transaction was lawful and that he had not known that a special permit was required to trade in platform.
+He said that the officers had assured him that the transaction was lawful and that he had not known that a special permit was required to trade on the platform.

 The following month, it was reported that the Land Bank would auction Zitha's home and farm after he failed to honour loans with the bank.
 His attorney said that he had "run into financial trouble" since leaving his ambassadorial post and embarking upon a full-time career in business.